Cut Your Spending by $400 a Month!

 • Consider swapping babysitting or pet sitting with a neighbor.

-• Cut your dry cleaning bill by switching to Costco Kirkland brand no-iron shirts.
-5 shirts cost $79.95, and you’ll save about $250 a year on dry cleaning.
+• Cut your dry cleaning bill by switching to no-iron shirts.
+5 no-iron shirts from Costco cost $79.95, and you’ll save about $250 a year on dry cleaning.

 • Instead of a coin jar, try a $1 bill jar – you have to adjust for inflation, right?